systemd/mkosi/mkosi.md

   the `shell`, `boot`, `qemu` verbs are not available when this option is used.
 Implied for `tar` and `cpio`.

-`Compress=`, `--compress=`

-: Enable compression.
-Using this option is equivalent to either `CompressFs=` or `CompressOutput=`; the appropriate type of compression is selected automatically.

-`Mksquashfs=`, `--mksquashfs=`

-: Set the path to the `mksquashfs` executable to use.
-This is useful in case the parameters for the tool shall be augmented, as the tool may be replaced by a script invoking it with the right parameters, this way.

 `QCow2=`, `--qcow2`

 : Encode the resulting image as QEMU QCOW2 image.
-This only applies to `gpt_ext4`, `gpt_xfs`, `gpt_btrfs`, `gpt_squashfs`.
-QCOW2 images can
-  be read natively by `qemu`, but not by the Linux kernel.
+This only applies when generating disk images.
+QCOW2 images can be read natively by `qemu`, but not by the Linux kernel.
 This means the `shell` and `boot` verbs are not available when this option is used, however `qemu` will work.

 `Hostname=`, `--hostname=`